Teaching support from the UK’s largest provider of in-school maths tuition

 How a place value grid works

-The idea behind these handy maths resources is simple; pupils can quickly and accurately find the result of multiplying and dividing a given number by 10, 100 and even 1000 or more.
+The idea behind these handy place value resources is simple; pupils can quickly and accurately find the result of multiplying and dividing a given number by 10, 100 and even 1000 or more.
 They do this by moving numbers left and right on the grid through different place values, depending on the amount they are being multiplied/divided by.

 For example, dividing a three digit number by 10 means simply moving all three digits one column to the right.
 Multiplying by 100 would mean moving the digits two columns to the left.